Oduig/effective-ci-with-microservices/readme.md

 3. Create a Pipeline build called `Microservice 1`.
 4. Point it to your fork of this repository.
 5. Build `master` and use the SCM Jenkinsfile at `microservice-1/Jenkinsfile`.
+6. Copy the Pipeline build `Microservice 1` and name it `Microservice 2`.
+Point it to `microservice-2/Jenkinsfile`.

 ### Using TeamCity